Kidddevon98/Simple-Weather-Forecast-App/README.md

 - **xUnit**: Testing framework for unit tests.

 ## Logging and Debugging
--**Logs**:The application uses built-in logging to output information about API requests and error handling.
+- **Logs**: The application uses built-in logging to output information about API requests and error handling.
 Logs are helpful for debugging and monitoring the app's performance.

 ## Future Improvements
 - **Data Persistence**: Save search history or favorite cities for future reference.